-- (i) (4 points) Write a positive stochastic matrix A and a vector x so that Ax is the vector that gives the number of customers for Amara and Ben (in that order) in 2023.
+(i) (4 points) Write a positive stochastic matrix A and a vector x so that Ax is the vector that gives the number of customers for Amara and Ben (in that order) in 2023.
 Do not carry out the multiplication!
-Just write A and x. - (ii) (3 points) Find the steady-state vector w for the matrix A.
+Just write A and x.

+(ii) (3 points) Find the steady-state vector w for the matrix A.

-a) Using the cofactor expansion along the 2nd row, we get
+a) We use the cofactor expansion along the 4th row.